mattrothery/dog-breed-classifier/README.md

-# A Google Colab implementation of a Dog Breed Classifier, using Inception v3
+# A Google Colab implementation of a dog breed classifier, using TensorFlow and Inception v3

 This colab notebook uses the Stanford Dogs dataset: http://vision.stanford.edu/aditya86/ImageNetDogs/